 Newer forms of progestin have lower androgenic properties so are less likely to be the sole cause of acne.
 However, if a woman already has elevated levels of DHT, then it’s likely that the progestin in the pill will raise her DHT levels even more and then contribute to her getting acne.

 In addition, as progesterone helps to regulate healthy sebum production, with less natural progesterone in her system, a woman is more likely to experience an overproduction of sebum and therefore acne.

 Ethinyl estradiol is the synthetic form of estrogen in most hormonal birth control.
 It works to prevent pregnancy by:

 - Thickening cervical mucus

 Ethinyl estradiol is the component in some hormonal birth controls that can help to clear and prevent acne.
-It does this by reducing the levels of 5-alpha reductase (5AR), which in turn lowers acne causing androgen levels.
+It does this by reducing the levels of 5-alpha reductase (5AR), which in turn lowers acne-causing DHT levels.

 However, the content of ethinyl estradiol in the birth control needs to be quite high in order to clear acne.
 The danger with higher levels of ethinyl estradiol is a potential for more severe side effects such as blood clotting.

 It is also important to note that women whose acne clears from the DHT-lowering effects of ethinyl estradiol in the birth control, often experience a return or worsening of their acne once they come off the birth control.
 This is because the underlying root cause of the acne has not been addressed or rebalanced.